 This blog post is purely informational.
 I am not a doctor or dietitian.
 Please consult a doctor for all medical advice.

 Have you ever heard of a rotation diet?
 They can be incredibly beneficial for getting more variety into your diet, and managing food intolerances!
 Let’s dive deeper into how to actually follow one.

 First, What Is A Rotation Diet?

-The type of rotation diet that I’m referring to is switching up the foods that you eat on roughly a 4 day rotation to ensure that you’re not eating the same foods every day.
-Rotation diets alone do not heal your gut or heal food intolerances.
-Rather, they helps ferret out food intolerance, calm inflammation while you’re healing your gut, and prevent you from forming new intolerances.
+The type of rotation diet that I’m referring to is switching up the foods that you eat on roughly a 4-day rotation to ensure that you’re not eating the same foods every day.
+Rotation diets alone do not reverse food intolerances.
+Rather, they help ferret out food intolerance, calm inflammation while you’re healing your gut, and prevent you from forming new intolerances.

 It’s not about calories, restriction, or perfection.
-It’s about getting variety!
+It’s about getting a variety!

 Why Rotate Your Foods?

 Man is meant to eat with the seasons.
 We are not designed to eat avocado every single day, because nature does not allow for it.
 In nature (or even 100-150 years ago) we ate what was local and available.
 We couldn’t drive to Walmart and get whatever we wanted that was flown in from all corners of the Earth at any time.

 To be cliche but honest… eating the same thing every day is not “Paleo”.

 2. Rotation allows for more nutrient diversity.